chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 9. output (sk, pk)
 ~~~

 The procedure for generating a safe prime, denoted SafePrime, is below.
+Note that SafePrime(bits) outputs a prime >  2^(bits-0.5), which guarantees that KeyGen always outputs a modulus of correct size.

 ~~~
 SafePrime(bits)